MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/security/driver-security-checklist.md

-    In addition to the output to the screen, by default the log file with detailed output is located at C:\\DGLogs
+    In addition to the output to the screen, by default, the log file with detailed output is located at C:\\DGLogs

-    There are five sections in the output of the device guard readiness tool output.
+    There are five steps (or sections) in the output of the Device Guard Readiness Tool.
 Step 1 contains the is the driver compatibility information.

     ```
      ====================== Step 1 Driver Compat ======================